craterdog-archives/js-bali-nebula-services/README.md

 # js-bali-cloud-environment
-This project contains a JavaScript based implementation of the Bali Cloud Environment™.
+This project contains a JavaScript based implementation of the agents that make up the Bali Cloud Environment™.